minecreatr/BasicTrails/README.md

 --Author: minecreatr

-This uses the particle library found here https://forums.bukkit.org/threads/particle-packet-library.138493/
+This uses a modified version of the particle library found here: https://forums.bukkit.org/threads/particle-packet-library.138493/